New Patients (301) 508-9755

 Fit and Function

 Both restoration options will eliminate the sagging facial appearance that comes with losing teeth.
-However, dentures will require that adhesive to stay in your mouth, while implants don’t need this step.
+However, dentures need adhesive to stay in your mouth, while implants don’t need this step.
 Even with the advancements in dentures over the years, they can still be bulky and take some time to get used to.

 Dental implants both look and feel more like your natural teeth.
-Because they’re rooted into that bone, you’ll be able to get used to them in no time.
+Because they’re rooted in that bone, you’ll get used to them in no time.
 No extra bulk is added into your mouth with implants.

 As far as chewing function goes, dentures restore about 30-40% of the function.
 With implants, you get 100% of your function back.
 You don’t have to worry about making any dietary changes because you can eat all of the foods that you used to.
 You don’t have the risk of your restoration slipping or falling out.